davidmichaelmackey/password-generator/README.md

 # Installation
 N/A : No installation necessary.
-Just click and type in the input box and receive a new random password.
+Just click and type in the input box and receive a new random password with a char length of your choosing.

 # Usage
 To use this web app, click the "Generate Password" button and follow the prompts.
 Please note,